 If you're getting a pet insurance quote for a mixed breed it’s useful to know its weight because it will affect your price.
-There are usually three classifications (up to 10kg), medium (10-20kg) and large (more than 20kg).
+There are usually three classifications: small (up to 10kg), medium (10-20kg) and large (more than 20kg).

 Insurers generally don’t need this for pedigree dogs because they have estimates for known breeds in their system.

 So remember: whatever your definition of a pedigree, crossbreed or mixed breed dog, insurance companies will have their own classifications, which will affect the cost of your insurance.
 Read their help text or policy documents carefully to make sure you’re paying the right price and getting the cover you need.

 How different insurance companies classify breeds

 When getting a quote through More Than, some crossbreeds with designer dog status, such as Labradoodles, also appear in the drop down list for pedigree.
 We asked More Than about this, and they said that even if you have a crossbreed which has two of the same parent - for instance, a Labradoodle having two Labradoodle parents - you should always put crossbreed, not pedigree.

 Bought By Many has utilised your collective bargaining power to get you 20% off pet insurance in collaboration with More Than.

 In the case of another insurance company, Lifetime Pet Cover, regardless of whether your Labradoodle had a Labrador and a Poodle for a parent or two Labradoodles, the premium would be same - so at least for one insurance company, it shouldn't make a difference how you classify your crossbreed.
 Remember that this might not be the same for all companies.